repoze/repoze.workflow/docs/usage.rst

    get_workflow(Content, 'security')

-The first argument is the content type (a class or Zope :term:`interface).
+The first argument is the content type (a class or :term:`interface`).
 The second argument you pass to ``get_workflow`` is a workflow "type" (the string attached to the ``type`` attribute of a workflow definition).

-If a registration has been made that would associate the ``Content`` class above with the workflow, a workflow object is returned.
+If a workflow has been created in ZCML that would associate the ``Content`` class above with the workflow, a workflow object is returned.

 You can also pass a ``context`` argument into ``get_workflow`` for purposes of obtaining a more specific workflow for a particular